goop

 Try it a few times, and explore different positions and scenarios.
 Talk about it with your partner before and after you have a sensual scene, to be on the same page when learning what you like and don’t like.

-If you treat shibari rope as an experience in which you can learn so much about yourself and your partner(s), you will easily find what works best for you and have fun along the way.
+If you treat shibari rope as an experience in which you can learn so much about yourself and your partner(s).
+You will easily find what works best for you and have fun along the way.

 Are you ready to learn more and unlock a more satisfying experience?